Is Bankruptcy Right For You?

-Adamson & Associates Can Help You!
+Adamson & Associates Can Help!

 As Licensed Insolvency Trustees, it is our goal to support you through your financial problems and rid you of the fear of not meeting your debt obligations resulting in collection calls or possible wage garnishment.
-Our first goal is to review your unique situation and really listen to what is important to you.
-Then we look at such OPTIONS as debt consolidation, credit counselling, and creditor proposals to get you out of debt before considering if the bankruptcy option is right for you.
+Our first goal is to review your unique financial situation and really listen to what is important to you.
+Then we look at such OPTIONS as debt consolidation, credit counselling, and consumer proposals to get you out of debt before considering if the bankruptcy option is right for you.

 What Is Bankruptcy?